TanStack/router/docs/src/pages/comparison.md

 - ✅ 1st-class, built-in, and ready to use with no added configuration or code
 - 🟦 Full Support as an official plugin or addon package
 - 🟡 Partial Support
-- 🔶 Unofficially supported via custom code
+- 🔶 Possible, but requires custom code/implementation
 - 🛑 Not officially supported

 |                                                  | React Location                                                | React Router DOM [_(Website)_][react-router]                |